IAMconsortium/nomenclature/doc/source/getting_started.rst

 A **RegionAggregationMapping** is a mapping that defines on a per-model basis how model native regions should be renamed and aggregated to comparison regions.

+In order to reduce the amount of code required, there is a convenience function called *process* which takes a **DataStructureDefinition** and a **RegionProcessor** as input.
-Before the :ref:`minimum-working-example` can be covered, the required directory structure for definitions and mappings needs to be addressed.
+Details will be covered in :ref:`minimum-working-example`.
+Before this can be explained, however, the required directory structure for definitions and mappings needs to be discussed.

 .. _dir-structure: